5 of the most beautiful Mozart works to play on the piano

-The pianist opens the first movement of this Concerto, a practice which was still unusual at the time.
-As the British musicologist and writer Girdlestone noted, this break with convention does not stop with this solo entry, but continues in the style of the dialogue between the piano and the orchestra in the rest of the movement.
+The pianist opens the first movement of this Concerto, a practice that was still unusual at the time.
+As the British musicologist and writer Girdlestone noted, this break with convention does not stop with this solo entry but continues in the style of the dialogue between the piano and the orchestra in the rest of the movement.

-The second movement is written in a minor key, a particularly which is only found in five Mozart piano Concertos.
+The second movement is written in a minor key, particularly which is only found in five Mozart Piano Concertos.

 As for the third movement, it opens with a Rondo on the piano and is interrupted quite unexpectedly by a slow Minuet.
 The work finishes in its original tempo.

 Use the many Tomplay functions to help you learn this Concerto No. 9 in E-flat major, K. 271 by Mozart in the best possible way: adjust the tempo of the metronome in order to place your piano part into the professional orchestral accompaniment, annotate your score and work on tricky passages in a loop.

 2. The Magic Flute, K. 620 - Act I. No. 2 Papageno’s song (der Vogelfänger bin ich ja)